Skip to content

 1. AI-Powered Engagement Is Replacing Passive Patient Portals

 For years, traditional patient portals have served as the default digital entry point — but adoption and engagement remain notoriously low.
+Today, AI-driven tools are reshaping that reality.

 How Modern AI Improves Engagement